gofynd/fdk-client-python/documentation/platform/CONTENT.md

 ### getFaqCategoryBySlugOrId
-Get FAQ category by slug or ID.
+Get an FAQ category by slug or id